Child Psychology Internship

-Interns have the opportunity to interact with staff members from many disciplines and to participate in institutional events that provide additional training opportunities.
+Interns have the opportunity to interact with medical providers from many disciplines and to participate in institutional events that provide additional training opportunities.
 The growth of the intern’s individual and professional identity is a significant focus of training.

 A number of activities are included to support the training program’s goals.
 In addition to direct clinical services (expectation of 10-15 hours each week), other training and educational opportunities include the following: